The Federal Government will Become America's Model Employer for the 21st Century.

 Proper position designation is the foundation of an effective and consistent suitability and personnel security program.
-The process determines, through the evaluation of National Security and suitability requirements, what type of investigation is required and how closely an applicant or incumbent is screened for a position.
 In order to ensure a systematic, dependable, and uniform way of making position designations, OPM provides the Position Designation Automated Tool (PDT) for those individuals within agencies charged with position designation responsibilities.
-For a brief overview of the PDT, and the relationship of position designation to reform efforts, please see Federal Investigations Notice (FIN) 10-06 , Position Designation Requirements.

 Before using the PDT, designators should first develop a thorough familiarity and understanding of the PDS.
-The success and consistency of the PDT are directly connected to the user's understanding of the various possible selections for "suitability requirements" and "duties" available within the PDS.
-Without fully understanding these "suitability requirements" and "duties," users could inadvertently fail to make appropriate selections early in the PDT process, and this would impact the accuracy of the final position designation.
+The success and consistency of the PDT are directly connected to the user's understanding of the various possible selections related to the national security and suitability (public trust) requirements, duties, and responsibilities available within the PDS.
+Without fully understanding the possible selections available, the users could inadvertently fail to make appropriate selections early in the PDT process, and this would impact the accuracy of the final position designation.
 A full understanding of the PDS and proper application of the PDT will ensure consistency.

 If you have questions concerning position designation, please contact Suitability Adjudications at (724) 794-5612, extension 7400.
 If you are interested in Position Designation training, please view the Agency Training portion of the FIS website.